KemyszPL/nieOSrewrite/README.md

 ## Compiling

 To compile nieOS you must install `ncurses` and add the `-lncurses` flag to the linker.
+It also currently uses libraries that make it only work on Linux so there's that.
 More detailed instructions can be found elsewhere™️.